coredao-org/CoreDAO-Docs/docs/Learn/products/btc-staking/stake-btc-guide.md

 The following are some key points that users should be careful about when staking their Bitcoin on Core.

-1. **Minimum Bitcoin Amount \+ Gas Fee:** TThe minimum BTC required for staking on Core depends on the chosen method.
+1. **Minimum Bitcoin Amount \+ Gas Fee:** The minimum BTC required for staking on Core depends on the chosen method.
 If using the official website UI, you must stake at least 0.01 BTC (excluding transaction fees).
 There is no minimum requirement when staking via the script.
 Additionally, users should account for Bitcoin gas fees required for transactions.
 If staking for less than a month, it is recommended to have at least 0.05 BTC to cover potential network congestion, which could increase gas costs beyond the staking rewards earned.
-2. **Minimum Staking Duration:** * Minimum staking duration depends on the method.
+2. **Minimum Staking Duration:** Minimum staking duration depends on the method.
 The official website UI requires a 5-day minimum, while the script has no lockup requirement.
 3. **Understanding the Differences in Bitcoin Staking Addresses:**
    * The staking address in your Bitcoin wallet's transaction prompt may differ from your original Bitcoin address.
 This is because the Bitcoin staking address is derived from your Bitcoin wallet's master private key, ensuring control and security over your assets.
 Your Bitcoin remains safe in the Bitcoin staking address, unaffected by staking.
 4. **Delays in Locked Assets to Appear in your Bitcoin Wallet:**